 Head down to Showcase your Brand, and click on Build your Profile.
 Here you’ll be taken to another screen where you can add in all your profile details.

 Add in all your profile details.
 Add in your logo or a professional head shot of yourself.
 Don’t use a photo from a night out ten years ago – it needs to look professional if this is for business!
 Choose a display name that fits your business and include a keyword if possible.
 Unfortunately Pinterest won’t let you add the word Pinterest, so I’m a Pin VA on there!
 Add a user name that fits your business or brand.
 In your profile, add in a description of your business with keywords if you can, as this is searchable.
 When you search for people on Pinterest, this is where it gets the information from, so make sure you are as discoverable as you can be.

-Make sure you claim all your related websites as well.
-You can claim your blog or website, Instagram account, Etsy store and You Tube channel.
-This way you can see the stats for pins from those linked accounts, and see how well they’re performing.
+Make sure you claim all your related website as well.
+You can claim your blog or website and you can see the stats for pins from those linked accounts, and see how well they’re performing.

 Now you’ve got your account set up, you need some boards and pins!
-Create boards with names relevant to your business e.g. How to Use Pinterest for Blogging, How to Use Pinterest for Business etc. Top tip: think of how your ideal client would search for you, and the words they would use.
+Create boards with names relevant to your business after doing some keyword research on Pinterest.
+Top tip: think of how your ideal client would search for you, and the words they would use.
 Populate these boards with your relevant pins, and you’re good to go!

 Remember Pinterest is a search engine, so it takes time for the algorithm to categorise and index your content.
 If your account is new it could take up to three weeks for it to show in the searches, and it can take up to 30 days for Pinterest to index your pins.
 It’s a slow burn, but it’s evergreen, and once it starts gaining traction you’ll see your numbers start to grow and your web traffic will increase.
 Consistency is key to growth.
 Now you know how to set up Pinterest for business, you can work on everything else.